 Edinburgh Castle is one of Scotland’s most celebrated historical attractions which cannot be missed, even if you only have one day in Edinburgh.
 It is located at the top of Castle Rock, an aptly named rock mass formed from an extinct volcano.

-This historic fortress is believed to date back the twelfth century and has been home to some of Scotland’s great monarch’s, including King David II and Mary Queen of Scots.
+This historic fortress is believed to date back to the twelfth century and has been home to some of Scotland’s great monarch’s, including King David II and Mary Queen of Scots.
 Many of the kings and queens who reigned in the castle added to its defences or design, most notably this includes the magnificent Great Hall which was commissioned by King James IV.

 Edinburgh Castle is one of the very best castles in Scotland and is open for visitors every day of the year, bar Christmas Day and Boxing Day.
-Additionally, a wide variety of exhibits and activities are showcased in the grounds, including the Edinburgh Military Tattoo in August.
+Additionally, a wide variety of exhibits and activities are showcased on the grounds, including the Edinburgh Military Tattoo in August.

 This is undoubtedly Edinburgh’s busiest attraction so it is best to pre-book online to guarantee your ticket.